 If a student does not achieve a pass grade in a module they must either achieve qualified pass (p.
 9) or take a supplemental assessment in the failed components of that module.
-Marks in the supplemental exams are calculated in the same way as in the end of semester exams.
+Marks in the supplemental exams are calculated in the same way as in the end of semester exams, and factor in the marks of already passed components to calculate the module mark.